An acclaimed, world class curriculum.

 Our students are taught English, mathematics, science, health, and HASS (humanities and social sciences incorporating history, geography, civics and citizenship, and economics and business) by classroom teachers.
 Specialist teachers are employed to teach physical education, German and the arts.

 The IB PYP focuses on the development of the whole child as an inquirer and lifelong learner, both in the classroom and in the wider world.

 The programme develops ‘internationally minded, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.’
 (IBO Mission Statement)

-Students across all year levels at Good Shepherd are engaged in a rigorous and challenging curriculum, that is concept driven and inquiry based.
+Students across all year levels at Good Shepherd are engaged in a rigorous and challenging curriculum, that is concept-driven and inquiry-based.
 They make strong connections between all subjects and the real world.

 Good Shepherd students become critical, creative and reflective thinkers, with the PYP providing students with a balanced combination of: